 Little Red Riding Hood knew to stay clear of the Big Bad Wolf.
 To get close enough to gobble her up, the wolf had to dress up in Red’s grandmother’s clothes.

-LOS ANGELES — A leading member of the Catholic Church has condemned a congressional resolution that, he says, further victimizes immigrants.
-In response he has initiated a campaign for immigrant rights.
+LOS ANGELES — A leading member of the Catholic Church has condemned a congressional resolution that, he said, further victimizes immigrants.
+He also took the occasion to initiate a campaign for immigrant rights.